makyo/writing/anthologies/genderful/index.md

     * of any orientation

 Restrictions
-:   Stories that will not be acceptable for *Genderful* are those which include transphobia, racism, sexism, or discrimination presented in a positive light.
+:   Stories which include transphobia, racism, sexism, or discrimination presented in a positive light will not be accepted for *Genderful*.
 For adult submissions, the following also apply:

     * Pedophilia or sex with characters under the age of 18 presented in a positive light.
     * Rape, torture, dubious consent, forced seduction presented in a positive light.